ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Central administration and distribution ensures that CI/CD guidelines are met, guarantees the use of correct and up-to-date data, helps to comply with legal requirements, relieves staff and also opens up an additional marketing channel.

-Many companies are not aware that business e-mails, similar to a web presence, are usually subject to an imprint obligation.
+Many companies are not aware that business emails, similar to a web presence, are usually subject to an imprint obligation.
 The legal basis differs from country to country, and non-compliance can result in severe penalties.

 **With Set-OutlookSignatures, signatures and out of office replies can be:**
 - Generated from **templates in DOCX or HTML** file format
 - Customized with a **broad range of variables**, including **photos**, from Active Directory and other sources
   - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**
   - Images in signatures can be **bound to the existence of certain variables** (useful for optional social network icons, for example)
-- Applied to all **mailboxes (including shared mailboxes)**, specific **mailbox groups**, specific **e-mail addresses** or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook, Outlook Web)** (**automapped and additional mailboxes** are optional)
+- Applied to all **mailboxes (including shared mailboxes)**, specific **mailbox groups**, specific **email addresses** or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook, Outlook Web)** (**automapped and additional mailboxes** are optional)
 - Created with different names from the same template (e.g., **one template can be used for multiple shared mailboxes**)
 - Assigned **time ranges** within which they are valid
-- Set as **default signature** for new e-mails, or for replies and forwards (signatures only)
+- Set as **default signature** for new emails, or for replies and forwards (signatures only)
 - Set as **default OOF message** for internal or external recipients (OOF messages only)
 - Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
 - Centrally managed only or **exist along user created signatures** (signatures only)